jkrogager/VoigtFit/docs/documentation.rst

 **reset  [ line_tags ]**

-When this keword is present in the parameter file, the data for each region will be reset to the raw input data.
-This is used to update the continuum fitting so the code uses the raw data instead of the already normalized data in the regions.
-Note: This does not clear the spectral mask!
+When this statement is present in the parameter file, the data for each fitting region will be reset to the raw input data.
+This is used to update the continuum fitting, when using the Chebyshev model, so the code fits the raw data instead of the already normalized data in the fitting regions.

+  Note -- This does not clear the spectral masks.
+In order to clear the spectral masks, use the `clear mask`_ statement.

 Resolution